eresturo/scanadf2docspell/Readme.md

   --docspell_url DOCSPELL_URL Url to docspell, e.g. http://<docpsell_host>:7880/
   -n NAME, --name NAME Name of the scan.
 Default is a random String -d, --duplex Scan front and back pages
-  -o, --color Do a colored scan
+  -c, --color Do a colored scan
   --keep_scans Do not delete raw scans
   --keep_pdf Do not delete combined pdf --empty_threshold EMPTY_THRESHOLD Threshold to determine if a page is empty.
 The emptier a document is, the smaller it' value becomes.